Skip to main content

 • Store the workbook in a shared location all collaborators can access

-• Avoid OneDrive or SharePoint shortcuts
+• Avoid OneDrive or SharePoint shortcuts that point to a location Grunt cannot resolve

 • Make sure every collaborator can open the workbook directly in Excel